Pink Version of Zinfandel

 White zinfandel should be drunk at around 54F which is much warmer than fridge temperature (around 35F).
 A too-cold wine hides all of its flavors.
 It's like eating a frozen pizza in its frozen state vs nice and warm.
 Let your white zinfandel warm up a bit if you keep it in the fridge before drinking it, so you can appreciate those gentle flavors it has in it.
 White zinfandel is NOT an aging wine and should be drunk within 6 months.

-NOTE: I Continue to get email from some "experienced" wine drinkers who insist that white zinfandel is "not good for anything".
+NOTE: I continue to get email from a few "experienced" wine drinkers who insist that white zinfandel is "not good for anything".
 I find that point of view very unencompassing.
 Yes, some wines go well with filet mignon.
 Other wines go well with shrimp salad.
 There is no one wine that goes well with everything.
 White zinfandel is a light, refreshing wine that is perfect for many light summer dishes.
 There is nothing inherently "bad" about white zinfandel, any more than there is anything "wrong" with other rose and blush wines including blush Champagne.
 These are simply one style of wine of hundreds that has its place in the vast wine world!
 The more we can expand our horizons, the more we can enjoy and appreciate each type of wine for what it has to offer.

 red zinfandel information